 Stephen Biegun, Ford’s vice president for international governmental affairs, said at the time that the company complied with the letter of the law.
 “We are free-traders, full stop,” he also said.
 I wish we heard this more often.

 A 2012 agreement between the American and Korean governments provided that the chicken tariff on light trucks to be (potentially) imported from South Korea would be phased out in 2021.
-What the U.S. administration has just done is to bully the Korean government to extend the chicken tariff for an additional 20 years.
+What the U.S. administration has just done is to bully the Korean government into extending the chicken tariff for an additional 20 years.

 “I think this is an absolute win-win,” Treasury Secretary Steven Mnuchin said, apparently referring to one component of the agreement, a steel quota on South Korean exports.
 In exchange for exempting South Korea from the new steel tariffs imposed last week, the agreement includes other barriers against this country, such as the extension of the chicken tariff on light trucks.
 Obviously, the agreement is not a win for American consumers.

 The main winners of the prolonged chicken tariff will be the U.S.-located producers of light trucks, whether they are American or foreign companies.
 Many of the latter installed manufacturing capacity in the United Sates in order to avoid the chicken tax.
 The bottom line is that light trucks cost Americans more than if they could buy them where they want in the world.
 Protectionism is the government of the producers, by the producers, for the producers.